The first step in removing

 Anything stronger like a commercially available mould remover may

-sewn onto it canvas, mostly around the doorway, with canvas
+sewn onto it canvas with canvas

 manufacturers name & care instructions.
 If not, give the camper